aaksant/birthdays-reminder/README.md

 My thoughts about React so far:
 - Callback functions will be used frequently.
 So far I used callback functions in button-like components.

+What I want to understand more:
+- More `useState` implementation.
+- Which components will used `useState` for their logics.
+- Understand why `props` drilling is a bad practice.